-The thought of taking personal loans might pops up in our mind at some point of our lives, whether it is to pay our debts, buy things or perhaps starting our own business.
-However when it comes to personal loans, being extra cautious is vital if we wish to prevent financial risks that may occur in the future.
+The thought of taking personal loans might pop up in our minds at some point in our lives, whether it is to pay our debts, buy things or perhaps starting our own business.
+However, when it comes to personal loans, being extra cautious is vital if we wish to prevent financial risks that may occur in the future.

 Here are 5 mistakes you need to avoid when taking personal loans.

 There seems to be a lack of awareness among loan applicants on how important it is to check their credit scores before taking personal loans.
 Credit scores determine the interest rates of your loan application.
 Good credit ratings lead to lower interest rates, while poor credit ratings lead to high-interest rates.

 Credit scores also affect the bank’s approval of your loan application, as they are able to trace your punctuality in paying bills and equated monthly installments (EMIs).
 According to CTOS’s general guideline, a good credit score is 697 and above, based on the three-digit system.
 Vice versa, you can improve a low credit score by solving the outstanding debts before applying for a personal loan.

 Ignoring the fine print

 On every page of the agreement, they will ask for your signatures as proof of your acknowledgment and acceptance to the terms.
 So when there is a binding contract between you and the other parties, you have to read the fine print very carefully.
 No excuse.